WHAT IS IT?

 Meetings will be held twice a month on Tuesdays after school in room 354.
 At these first monthly meetings, we will discuss the latest in current events, pop culture, and politics.
 Based on our discussion, we will then come up with our next prompt for the month.
 The second monthly meeting is a time for club members to bring in their rough drafts and peer-edit each other’s work, as well as spend their own time revising and asking any questions that come up.

 Members should join the Facebook group, NNHS Tiger’s Eye, to receive updates and get the schedules for club meetings.

 WHAT DOES MY PIECE NEED TO LOOK LIKE?

 Pieces can be as long as you want, but preferably between 3-6 paragraphs.
 Pieces should:

-- Relate somehow to the monthly prompt, with a personal twist
+- Relate somehow to a monthly prompt or timely topic, with a personal twist

 - Have a title and an image attached to them.